notcreepers/basic-gui-for-yt-dlp/README.md

 You should now be ready to put all this together.
 Open Terminal and navigate to the folder with gui-mac.spec and gui-mac.py.
 Now run "pyinstaller gui-mac.spec --clean".
 You *should* be able to just do this in the VSC terminal but I did not.
 If you do this in the macOS terminal you will need to use pip to install pyinstaller if you used a virtual environment.

 Hopefully you don't have any errors.
 Once it's done head to the newly created "dist" folder and either open it in Terminal using "./gui-mac" or add the .app extension to it and double click it.
 It should ask for permission to access files in your Documents folder, allow it.
-It will then relaunch and you should see the GUI.
+It will then relaunch and you should see the GUI. **IF you add the .app extension it must stay where it is.
+Due to macOS being macOS if it is copied elsewhere it will be killed during runtime.**

 This was more of a proof of concept rather than a proper release so I will most likely not update it often.
 If you feel like fixing the issues with it or shit talking me, go ahead idgaf.